jlroviramartin/pebble-extensions/README.md

 # pebble-extensions
-Extensions made for Pebble project
+Extensions made for Pebble project.

 This project contains some extensions made for the project [Pebble](http://www.mitchellbosecke.com/pebble/home).